Storms roll east after slamming South; 10 deaths reported

 “It was very scary.
 I opened the front door to look out and saw it coming.
 I grabbed Kevin and went and got into the bathtub,” Andrews said.
 “We hunkered down, and I said some prayers until it passed.”

 Elsewhere in the Midwest, Minnesota and Wisconsin expected areas of freezing fog with less than a quarter mile of visibility into the weekend, the weather service said.
-In North Dakota, South Dakota and Minnesota, highways could get up to 10 inches of snow and 45 mph wind gusts on Sunday and Monday.
+In North Dakota, South Dakota and Minnesota, highways could get up to 10 inches (25 centimeters) of snow and 45 mph (72 kph) wind gusts on Sunday and Monday.

+Contributing to this report were Associated Press writers Kimberly Chandler in Montgomery, Alabama; Margery Beck in Omaha, Nebraska; Corey Williams in Detroit; Mark Pratt in Boston; Chevel Johnson in New Orleans; Trisha Ahmed in St. Paul, Minnesota; Emily Wagster Pettus in Jackson, Mississippi; Dylan Lovan in Louisville, Kentucky; and Lisa Baumann in Bellingham, Washington.